enirevlow/bw-api-docs/docs/Garment-Creation/Arrange-Shape.md

 ### Result
 ![](../assets/arrange-shape/add-shape.png)

-## Setting shape offset on a cluster
+## Setting Shape Offset on a Cluster

 ### Code Snippet
 The code snippet below shows how to set the shape offset from the cluster hanging point.